 - 1. Non adherence of Ind AS 37 "Provisions, Contingent Liabilities and Contingent Assets" as the Company does not have a defined system of cost centres nor does it compare actual vs. budgeted revenue for each customer contract, hence, onerous contracts and provision thereof, if any cannot be quantified. - 2.
 Non-adherence of Ind AS 24 "Related Party Disclosures" as the management has not obtained complete list of relatives from KMPs & Board, we cannot confirm transactions, if any with such parties during the year.
-Impact, if any on Ind AS financial statements cannot be quantified. - During the FY 2019-20, Company has 3. provided helicopters on charter business to a customer, estimated revenue for the period of flying was to be received in advance.
+Impact, if any on Ind AS financial statements cannot be quantified. - 3.
+During the FY 2019-20, Company has provided helicopters on charter business to a customer, estimated revenue for the period of flying was to be received in advance.
 Neither has the amount been received in advance nor approval from competent authority waiving receipt of advance has been provided to us.
 We have also observed excess billing in contravention of the agreement, which has been flagged by the customer and accepted by the Marketing Department.
 Out of total amount due from the customer aggregating to Rs 436.79 lakhs, confirmation received from the customer amounting to Rs 252.30 Lakhs only.
-The company has issued a credit note amounting to Rs 101.71 Lakhs to customer during the year.
-Balance amounting of Rs 82.78 Lakh neither received subsequently nor any confirmation is received from the customer. hence, its impact on the Ind AS financial statements cannot be quantified.
+The company has issued a credit note amounting to Rs 101.71 Lakhs & Rs.
+76.87 lakhs in F Y 2020-21 and FY 2021-22 respectively to customer.
+Balance amounting of Rs.
+5.91 Lakh neither received subsequently nor any confirmation is received from the customer. hence, its impact on the Ind AS financial statements cannot be quantified.

 - 4. During the FY 2019-20, NTPC helicopter was provided to a customer for charter business and credit @ 91.5% has been passed on to the former.
 As stated in point no. 3, the customer has disputed dues for days when the helicopter was on standby, which needs to be recovered from NTPC amounting to Rs.
 46.45 lakhs.
 This has resulted in increase in Revenue by Rs.
-4.32 lakhs and decrease in Loss from Continued Operations for the year by the aforesaid amount. - 5.
-The company has accounted for Unbilled Revenue of Rs.
+4.32 lakhs and decrease in Loss from Continued Operations for the year by the aforesaid amount.
+No further adjustments/reversal has been made in the books of account of account the current financial year. - The company has accounted for Unbilled 5.
+Revenue of Rs.
 1,078.67 lakhs during FY 2019-20 in respect of a customer on account of foreign exchange fluctuations for the period 2015-2020, which was wrongly passed to the customer in contravention of the agreements.
 Aforesaid amounts has been billed subsequently, amount whereof has neither been received nor confirmed by the customer.
 Further, Allowance for Expected Credit Loss (ECL) on Contract Assets of Rs.
 812.44 lakhs has been accounted for against unbilled revenue as at the year-end.
 This has resulted in increase in Revenue and Contract assets by Rs.
 1,078.67 lakhs, increase in Allowance for Expected Credit Loss (ECL) on Contract Assets by Rs.
 812.44 lakhs and decrease in Loss from Continued Operations for the year by Rs.
 266.23 lakhs for FY 2019-2020.
-The company has provided for Allowance for Expected Credit Loss (ECL) amounting to Rs 135.06 Lakh in FY 2020-21 - 6.
-Non-provision of Liquidated damages charged by one customer as confirmed by the Marketing department.
-Amount due from the customer is Rs462.03 lakhs as at the year-end, which has neither been received subsequently nor confirmed by the customer, hence, its impact on the Ind AS financial statements cannot be quantified.
-However, Liquidated damages amounting to Rs.
-109.99 lakhs has been reversed/charged for which no documents or explanations has been provided to us during the year.
+The company has provided for Allowance for Expected Credit Loss (ECL) amounting to Rs 135.06 Lakh in FY 2020-21.
+The Company has not recovered any amount of the Billed Revenue of Rs.
+1,078.67 lakhs from the customer during the year.